open-e/joviandss-kubernetescsi/doc/install.md

 `Plugin` expects host machine to have `iscsid` daemon, `iscsiadm` cli and `iscsi\_tcp` kernel module installed.
 That is needed as `plugin` does not contain mentioned iscsi tool yet relies on them heavily.
 Installation of this components is pretty straightforward on most of linux distribution and will not be coverer here except for `TalosOS`.
-Due to architecture and security policies [additioanal actions have to be take prior to following instructions provided below](talos.md).
+Due to architecture and security policies [additional actions have to be take prior to following instructions provided below](talos.md).

 ## Installation